AsherMorse/writing-arena/docs/7_Features/THREE_PHASE_BATTLE_SYSTEM.md

 To test the complete flow:
 1. Navigate to `/ranked`
 2. Select a mode and start matchmaking
-3. Complete Phase 1: Writing (or let timer expire)
+3. Complete Phase 1: Writing (5 minutes, or let timer expire)
-4. Complete Phase 2: Peer Feedback (answer all 5 questions)
+4. Complete Phase 2: Peer Feedback (3 minutes, answer all 3 questions)
-5. Complete Phase 3: Revision (make changes to your writing)
+5. Complete Phase 3: Revision (4 minutes, make changes to your writing)
 6. View comprehensive results with all phase scores

 ## Future Enhancements